 There's also an enormously high rate of suicide and attempted suicide with gambling disorders.
 A gambler may have been trying to keep losses secret, in part out of shame and in part to continue the use.
 When they have burned through the last of their money – and most of the time they have been stealing or diverting funds as well – when they recognize that their actions are about to come to light, the sense of failure and shame can be overwhelming.
 If an intervention is necessary, it should be done carefully and thoroughly with guidance from a professional.

 The good news is that there are both outpatient and residential programs geared towards digital use disorders and gambling addiction.
 Patients learn how to address not only the gambling problem but also the underlying issues, so they can recover successfully.
 There is also a well-established 12-step program for gamblers both in person and online.

 For those who have questions or concerns

 Gambling is only going to become more pervasive in our culture.
 The professional sports leagues, for example, have begun to embrace the change.
 The owner of the New Jersey Giants credits sports gambling with driving an increase in TV viewership of NFL games.
 Online gambling, as well, continues to explode.
 Right now, New Jersey is the only state outside of Nevada to offer statewide mobile wagering, and already over 80 percent of bets in New Jersey are placed online or through a mobile app.
 Instant access means more people than ever before are vulnerable.

-If you have questions about your or a loved one’s gambling behavior, whether online or otherwise, please reach out for help.
+If you have questions about your or a loved one’s gambling behavior (or a gambling addiction center), whether online or otherwise, please reach out for help.
 It’s only a phone call, and the earlier your gather information the more empowered you are to help yourself or someone else in your life.

 By Caron Staff